 2:30 p.m.
-Select Sires, Inc. open house and program, complete with welcome reception and hosted dinner.
+Select Sires, Inc. Welcome, followed by small group tours, program and hosted dinner.

 Select Sires Inc. was formed in 1965 when four farmerowned cooperatives joined forces to offer a wider variety of genetic options to their members and improve efficiencies.
 Since then, Select Sires has grown into the largest A.I. organization in North America and markets semen worldwide to more than 95 countries.
 The facilities at Plain City comprise the world's largest bull housing facility.